hyperledger-solang/solang/docs/language.rst

     Note this function is not available on the Ethereum Foundation Solidity compiler.

 address ``tx.origin``
     The address that started this transaction.
-Not available on Parity Substrate
+Not available on Parity Substrate or Solana.

 ``block`` properties